 Makes 6 six-inch round waffles or 8 four-inch square waffles.

 3/4 cup porter, or other dark beer

 1 teaspoon pure vanilla extract

 Related reading: How To Bake A Perfect Vegan Pie?

 Preheat your waffle iron.
 Sift flour, cocoa powder, baking powder, salt, and sugar into a large mixing bowl.

-Make a well in the center of dry ingredients and add almond milk, beer, oil and vanilla extract.
+Make a well in the center of the dry ingredients and add almond milk, beer, oil, and vanilla extract.
 Mix together until combined.

 Spray the waffle iron with cooking spray and cook waffles according to manufacturer’s directions, usually until steam is done coming out.